aevilla160/hpc_docs/docs/running_jobs.md

 # #SBATCH --constraint=gpu #uncomment this line if you need the access to GPU
 # #SBATCH --gres=gpu:2   #uncomment this line if you need GPU access (2 GPUs)
 #SBATCH --job-name=my_job    # this is your job’s name
+##SBATCH --mail-user=UCMercedNetID@ucmerced.edu
+##SBATCH --mail-type=ALL  #uncomment the first two lines if you want to receive the email notifications
 #SBATCH --export=ALL

 #  type 'man sbatch' for more information and options